SJTU-UMJI-Tech/Developer-Startup/web-sever.md

 ## Try to install the softwares on your own

-If you didn't open the XAMPP website, or you are not deploying your first web server, the following will hrlp you.
+If you didn't open the XAMPP website, or you are not deploying your first web server, the following will help you.

 ### Windows